Forking runs in Neptune

-Forking refers to creating a run based on an existing experiment run.
-This way, you can restart a run at a particular step.
+Forking means creating a run that inherits metadata from an existing experiment run.
+This way, you can restart an experiment from a particular step.

-To fork an experiment, create a run and specify the parent run and step to fork from:
+To create a fork run, specify the parent run and step to fork from:

 from neptune_scale import Run